Phishing: What to do After Suspected Phishing

 6. Run a ThreatDown (aka Malwarebytes) Scan (if you're on a Carleton-provided computer):

-1. Right-click on the Malwarebytes Icon Stylized M or ThreatDown Icon icon in your taskbar area, near your computer's clock
+1. Right-click on the Malwarebytes Icon Stylized M or ThreatDown Icon icon in your taskbar area, near your computer's clock.

-2. Select Start Threat Scan
+2. Select Start Threat Scan.

-• In Gmail, check in Settings > See all settings > Filters and Blocked Addresses to make sure the attacker hasn't added or tampered with your filtering or blocked addresses in any way.
+7. Check your Gmail filters.
+Navigate to Settings > See all settings > Filters and Blocked Addresses to make sure the attacker hasn't added or tampered with your filtering or blocked addresses in any way.

 Technician Note: see internal instructions